CarlRaymond/jquery.cardswipe/README.md

 ## Getting Started
 Before you try the plugin, make sure your card reader does what the plugin expects.
 Connect your reader, and open `notepad` or `vi` or some other plain-text editor, and then scan a card.
-If the scanned data does not start with a `%` character followed by a letter, this plugin will not be able to work with your cards and reader.
+If the scanned data does not start with a `%` character followed by a letter, or with a `;` character followed by a number, this plugin will not be able to work with your cards and reader.
 However, if the `%` character and a letter are present, but there is a consistent prefix ahead of it, you may be able to use the plugin by configuring the `prefixCharacter` property.
 See an example below.

 To use the plugin, include either `dist\jquery.cardswipe.js` or `dist\jquery.cardswipe.min.js` on your web page, after including jQuery version 1.7.2 or later.